THE CANINE PREY DRIVE INSTINCT.

 The search dog:- uses the search part of the sequence and no more and will work tirelessly for a ball or tug of war at the end and they love it.

-Having said all of the above the prey drive instinct and parts of the sequence are good things where working dogs are concerned and the powerful genetic drive is utilised and reinforced in the training of many working breeds, but it is not good for the average pet owner.
-If you as a new or inexperienced pet owner stay away from the breeds with the highest genetic predisposition to a high prey drive and follow the other advice on this website all should be well.
+Having said all of the above the prey drive instinct and parts of the sequence are good things where working dogs are concerned and the powerful genetic drive is utilised and reinforced in the training of many working breeds, but it is not good for the inexperienced pet owner.
+If you, as a new or inexperienced pet owner, stay away from the breeds with the highest genetic predisposition to a high prey drive and follow the other advice on this website all should be well.